 Oh, I must have been thinking of something else.

-Let me get this straight... the comp only closed yesterday?
+• Let me get this straight... the comp only closed yesterday?
 And they're saying they'll announce the winner in early December?
-If they're really planning to do that, I don't see how the judges will have time to make a proper, informed decision.
-Sounds like a car crash of a competition!
-(But I still wish tbers luck with it!!)

 They defined what they'll be basing the judging on.